Headshot of Attorney Seth Morris

 When you are facing felony charges, or if you were previously convicted and are interested in a possible expungement, reach out to an aggressive California criminal defense lawyer at Morris Law.

-Schedule your free and confidential consultation today.
+Schedule your free and confidential consultation with a defense attorney at Morris Law today.
 Complete our online form or call (510) 225-9955 to get started.